-Members shall include these features in information designed for players (including on remote channels):
+Members shall include these features in information designed for players (including on digital channels):

-- Games rules should be available to the consumer all times - Where gaming is available in multiple languages, the rules and responsible gaming information must be available in the same languages - Detailed information on the odds of winning on each game which allows people to assess the risks and benefits of playing
+- Games rules should be available to the consumer all times - Where gaming is available in multiple languages, the rules and responsible gaming information must be available in the same languages - Detailed information on the odds of winning on each game which allows people to assess the risks and benefits of playing - The game prize structures must be available to the player - The homepage of the Member's website shall clearly display age restriction measures e.g. no under 18s (as appropriate for the jurisdiction concerned) - In case of no legal (or operator based) age-limit, there shall be statement telling the risks of gaming by minors - Information concerning responsible gaming and consumer protection shall be provided on website

-- The game prize structures must be available to the player - The homepage of the Member's website shall clearly display age restriction measures e.g. no under 18s (as appropriate for the jurisdiction concerned) - In case of no legal (or operator based) agelimit, there shall be statement telling the risks of underage gaming - Information concerning responsible gaming and consumer protection shall be provided on website - Information concerning age-limit, respon-sible gaming, consumer protection and in-formation on where to get help in cases of problem gaming.
+- Information concerning age-limit, responsible gaming, consumer protection and information on where to get help in cases of problem gaming. - Information about tools, limits and exclusion options available to players

-If the above information is not available in printed form in gaming venues (e.g. retail stores) Members shall ensure that details of how to obtain such information is clearly available to players/retailers (agents).
+If the above information is not available in digital or printed form in gaming venues (e.g. retail stores) Members shall ensure that details of how to obtain such information is clearly available to players/retailers (agents).
 Where material is available in printed form it shall be placed where it can be accessed discreetly.
 If ATMs are located in the location, leaflets shall be placed near to those.